jmahler/control-system-design/README.md

 Download: ([notes/main.pdf](https://github.com/jmahler/control-system-design/blob/master/notes/main.pdf?raw=true))

-Many of the examples Matlab code for performing the calculations and plotting the response.
-They have all been tested with [Octave][octave].
+Many of the examples include Matlab code for performing the calculations and plotting the response.
+They have been tested with [Octave][octave].

  [octave]: http://www.gnu.org/software/octave/